 Once the software is running, you can use the tools in the bottom left corner to rotate the view, turn it from a top down view to a more 3D version, and also exaggerate the elevations to make mountains look more dramatic.
 The left hand side shows you what other map layers are available.

-Personally I find the colours a little too grey, so I’ll mess around with the contrast in an image editor to make it look a little nicer.
+Personally I find the colours a little too grey, so I mess around with the contrast in an image editor to make it look a little better.

 Now go have fun with Japanese space data!

 You can make life slightly simpler in QGIS by just downloading packages labelled ‘DEM_TCOrtho’, which also has a matching set of DEM and IMG images.They cover a much smaller area but the data quality is still good.

 What you’ll see in the Product search window here are three files presented together for each part of the area you have selected.